ryanliang000/crawlMyCsdnBlog/README.md

 # crawlMyCsdnBlog
-it can download someone's csdn blogs to local computer. so you can backup your csdn blogs and use the blogs for local search.
+It can download someone's csdn blogs to local computer.
+So using it you can backup your csdn blogs and use the download blogs for local search.